thycotic/t1-docs/team-organizations/app-credentials/index.md

    - **Name**: This name appears somewhere.
 ANY CONSIDERATIONS?

    - **Post-Login Redirect URIs**: Location where your users are redirected for log on.
 Click the **+** to add URLs to the list.
 Click the red trashcan button to delete one.
-THE VALUES SHOWN ARE URLS, NOT URIS.
+WILL NOTE: THE VALUES SHOWN ARE URLS, NOT URIS.
 CAN YOU REALLY USE URIS?
 I DON'T UNDERSTAND HOW YOU CAN BE REDIRECTED TO MORE THAN ONE PLACE.
 YOU CHOOSE BETWEEN THEM ELSEWHERE?

    - **Post-Logout Redirect URIs Credentials**: Location where your users are redirected upon log off.
 It includes the endpoint URL and the client ID.
 It is read only for the Thycotic One log on.
 Click the **+** to add URLs to the list.
 Click the red trashcan button to delete one.
-I DON'T UNDERSTAND HOW YOU CAN BE REDIRECTED TO MORE THAN ONE PLACE.
+WILL NOTE: I DON'T UNDERSTAND HOW YOU CAN BE REDIRECTED TO MORE THAN ONE PLACE.
 YOU CHOOSE BETWEEN THEM ELSEWHERE?

    - **Revoked**: Click to select this if you wish to revoke the credential.
-WHY NOT JUST DELETE IT?
+WILL NOTE: WHY NOT JUST DELETE IT?

 1. Click the **Save** button.